troyerta/cmod-manual/src/ch02-01-tutorial-getting-started.md

 ### Clone the Demo Project

-To start, clone the Cmod demo project into a directory called "cmod-demo".
-We'll use this directory for demonstration purposes only, so feel free to place somewhere disposable.
+To start, clone the Cmod demo project to a directory called "cmod-demo".
+We'll use this project for demonstration purposes only, so feel free to save it somewhere temporary.

 ```shell
 $ git clone http://github.com/troyerta/cmod-demo cmod-demo
 ```

-Start by navigating to the demo project directory and not the contents:
+After cloning, navigate to the demo project directory and note the contents:

 ```shell
 $ cd cmod-demo